News:

 My child is deaf or hard-of-hearing.
 Now what?

-Finding the Best Communication Method for Your Child and Family
+Finding out if LSL Communication Method for Your Child and Family

 Families have multiple communication opportunities to consider when their child is diagnosed as deaf, hard-of-hearing, or has a hearing difference.